 The fine art of asking market research questions

 It’s easy to become a market researcher today.
 It is easy nowadays to make polls and surveys and to ask questions about almost everything.
 You can make polls even on social media using the tools available in applications such as Instagram, Whatsapp, LinkedIn and I can go on.
 This post was inspired by a conversation that I had on line with one “guru marketing influencer” following a poll that he made on a social media network, whose results were strange to use a soft word.
+How should we design market research questions?

 What to expect?